 The version and CS/BC variant of Racket where "raco-cross" is installed and run doesn’t need to be related to the target version and variant.
 The raco cross command will download and install a version and variant of Racket for the current machine as needed.

 The Racket distributions that are downloaded and managed by raco cross are installed in a workspace directory.
+A workspace directory is tied to a specific Racket version.
 By default, the workspace directory is (build-path (find-system-path 'addon-dir) "raco-cross" vers) where vers is the specified version.
 The workspace directory is independent of the Racket installation that is used to run raco cross.

 Cross-compilation support depends on having suitable distributions for both the host platform and the target platform.
 (Use --browse to check which are available, and see also Dealing with Missing Installers.)
 Some operating systems support more than one platform at a time, and it may be necessary to select a specific host platform to work with a particular target platform.
 For example, Mac OS on Apple Silicon can run both aarch64-macosx and x86_64-macosx natively, and distribution bundles for Racket BC tend to be available only for x86_64-macosx, so --target x86_64-win32 --vm bc may require --host x86_64-macosx.
 The --host for a combination of target platform, virtual machine, and version is recorded when the target distribution is installed, so --host is needed only the first time.
 If the host distribution is already installed, it must be installed as a native distribution.